Abu Musab al-Zarqawi: Death

-The U.S. government distributed an image of Zarqawi's corpse as part of the press pack associated with the press conference.
-The release of the image has been criticised for being in questionable taste and for inadvertently creating an iconic image of Zarqawi that would be used to rally his supporters.
+The U.S. government distributed an image of al-Zarqawi's corpse as part of the press pack associated with the press conference.
+The release of the image has been criticised for being in questionable taste and for inadvertently creating an iconic image of al-Zarqawi that would be used to rally his supporters.

 Reactions to death

-Prime Minister of Iraq Nouri al-Maliki commented on the death of Zarqawi by saying: "Today, Zarqawi has been terminated.
-Every time a Zarqawi appears we will kill him.
+Prime Minister of Iraq Nouri al-Maliki commented on al-Zarqawi's death by saying: "Today, al-Zarqawi has been terminated.
+Every time an al-Zarqawi appears we will kill him.
 We will continue confronting whoever follows his path."

-United States President George W. Bush stated that through his every action Zarqawi sought to defeat the United States and its coalition partners by turning Iraq into a safe haven for al-Qaeda.
-Bush also stated, "Now Zarqawi has met his end and this violent man will never murder again."
+George W. Bush stated that through his every action, al-Zarqawi sought to defeat the U.S. and its coalition partners by turning Iraq into a safe haven for al-Qaeda.
+Bush also stated, "Now al-Zarqawi has met his end and this violent man will never murder again."

-Zarqawi's brother-in-law has since claimed that he was a martyr even though the family renounced Zarqawi and his actions in the aftermath of the Amman triple suicide bombing that killed at least 60 people.
+Al-Zarqawi's brother-in-law has since claimed that he was a martyr.
+Al-Zarqawi's had family condemned him in the aftermath of the 2005 Amman bombings that killed at least 60 people.
 The opinion of Iraqis on his death was mixed; some believed that it would promote peace between the warring factions, while others were convinced that his death would provoke his followers to a massive retaliation and cause more bombings and deaths in Iraq.

-A statement attributed to Abu Abdul Rahman "al-Iraqi", the deputy of al-Zarqawi, was released to Islamist websites, indicating that al-Qaeda in Iraq also confirmed Zarqawi's death, however Abu Abdul Rahman was killed during the same operation that killed al-Zarqawi.
-The online statement stated "We herald the martyrdom of our mujahed Sheikh Abu Musab al-Zarqawi in Iraq ... and we stress that this is an honor to our nation."
+A statement attributed to Abu Abdul Rahman was released to Islamist websites, indicating that AQI also confirmed al-Zarqawi's death; however, Rahman was killed alongside al-Zarqawi.
+The online statement stated "We herald the martyrdom of our mujahed [al-Zarqawi] in Iraq ... and we stress that this is an honor to our nation."

-On June 16, 2006, Abu Abdullah Rashid al-Baghdadi, the head of the Mujahideen Shura Council, which groups five Iraqi insurgent organizations including Al-Qaeda in Iraq, released an audiotape statement in which he described the death of al-Zarqawi as a "great loss".
+On June 16, 2006, Abu Ali al-Anbari, head of the MSC, released an audiotape statement in which he described the death of al-Zarqawi as a "great loss".
 He continued by stating that al-Zarqawi "will remain a symbol for all the mujahideen, who will take strength from his steadfastness".
 Al-Baghdadi is believed to be a former officer in Saddam's army, or its elite Republican Guard, who has worked closely with al-Zarqawi since the overthrow of Saddam's regime in April 2003.